Characterization of Equimatchable Even-Regular Graphs

+\myproof Let $G$ be a $2$-connected graph of odd order with $\al(G)\le 2$.
+By Theorem~\ref{equi}, $G$ is equimatchable.
+Since $|V(G)|$ is odd, Theorem~\ref{2-connected} implies that $G$ is either bipartite or factor-critical.
+As $\al(G)\le 2$ and $|V(G)|$ is odd, if $G$ is bipartite, then $G$ can only be isomorphic to $K_{1,2}$ or $K_1$, contradicting the fact that $G$ is 2-connected.
+Hence $G$ is factor-critical. \endproof

-Now we focus on the study of regular and connected graphs which are equimatchable.
+Now we focus on the study of connected and regular graphs which are equimatchable.
 Kawarabayashi, Plummer and Saito \cite{Kawarabayashi} showed that the only connected equimatchable 3-regular graphs are $K_4$ and $K_{3,3}$.
-Akbari, et al \cite{Akbari} proved that if $r$ is an odd positive integer, then the only connected equimatchable $r$-regular graphs are $K_{r+1}$ and $K_{r,r}$.
-They also found that $K_5$, $K_{4,4}$, $\overline{C_7}$, $F_4$ and $\overline{F_4}$, where $F_r$ is the graph in Figure~\ref{figure1-1}, are the only connected equimatchable 4-regular through a computer searching.
-For equimatchable $r$-regular graphs, where $r$ is even, they also obtained the conclusion in Theorem~\ref{equi-0}.
+Akbari et al. \cite{Akbari} generalized this result to any connected equimatchable $r$-regular graph for any odd $r\ge 3$.
+The main results in \cite{Akbari} are presented in Theorems~\ref{equi-0-2} and \ref{equi-0} below.